harbour/core/README.md

     variables and verbose log output containing **both stderr and stdout in one combined stream** (use `make > log.txt 2>&1`).
 Enable verbose mode using `HB_BUILD_VERBOSE=yes`.
-    Complete log output is rarely necessary, but always make sure to include the top of the output (lines starting with ``!``) and the area where problematic behavior occurred _first_.
+    Complete log output is rarely necessary, but make sure to include the top of the output (lines starting with ``!``) and the area where problematic behavior occurred _first_.
 Make sure to not only include a link failure or a make tool failure, as it's most of the time not